-1. Revitalizing Neighborhoods by Optimizing Project Site Use
+1. Revitalizing Neighborhoods By Optimizing Project Site Use

-Pro ject will be awarded three points for meeting one of the following: Points • Development on an Infill Site Development of housing on vacant and undeveloped parcels in dense areas, especially in urban and inner suburban neighborhoods.
+Pr oject will be awarded three points for meeting one of the following: Points • Development on an Infill Site Development of housing on vacant and undeveloped parcels in dense areas, especially in urban and inner suburban neighborhoods.
 The development takes advantage of existing infrastructure and promotes compact development that allows undeveloped land to remain open and green.
-Documentation requirement: A dated aerial photo of the site showing the outline of the entire site , or documentation of the infill designation from a government entity. • Adaptive Reuse of Non-residential Buildings or Structures 3 The conversion to residential use of Non-Residential Buildings or Structures such as, but not limited to, warehouses, schools, hotels, and hospitals.
-3 Documentation requirement: A photo of the existing property and other third party documentation validating the previous use. • Demolition or Substantial Rehabilitation of Vacant, Abandoned, or Substandard Buildings Demolition must be undertaken by the Sponsor and demolition costs included in the development budget.
+Documentation requirement: A dated photo of the site, or documentation of the infill designation from a government entity.
+3 • Adaptive Reuse of Non-residential Buildings or Structures The conversion to residential use of Non-Residential Buildings or Structures such as, but not limited to, warehouses, schools, hotels, and hospitals.
+Documentation requirement: A photo of the existing property and other third party documentation validating the previous use.

+Demolition or Substantial Rehabilitation of Vacant, Abandoned, or Substandard Buildings

+Demolition must be undertaken by the Sponsor.

-Documentation requirement: For projects involving demolition, a dated photos of the site clearly showing the vacant, abandoned or substandard condition of the structures to be demolished, or documentation from a government entity validating the status of the property as vacant, abandoned, or substandard. , or a demolition contract.
+Documentation requirement: For projects involving demolition, a dated photo of the site, documentation from a government entity validating the status of the property as vacant, abandoned, or substandard, or a demolition contract.
 For projects involving rehabilitation projects, a project capital needs assessment prepared by a third party verifying that rehabilitation will extend the life of the property by at least 15 years.

-Project will be awarded two points for meeting one of the following: Development of a Brownfields Site
+Project will be awarded two points for meeting one of the following:

+Development of a Brownfields Site